kevencb/results-summary-component/README.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Results summary component solution

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview